 - Matthew was an eye-witness for much of Jesus’ ministry.
 So was John and for some of the three years, Mark was there.
 The Holy Spirit uses Luke to tell a story from what he had gleaned by talking with other eye-witnesses for a Greek believer; I find story placement in Luke very valuable.

 - Matthew uses the term kingdom of heaven for his Jewish readers and sprinkles in phrase Kingdom of God at specific times.
 The Kingdom of God is used by the other writers, for the most part (it is more of a Greek term).

 In reading Matthew and focusing on the word kingdom, I circled the word by using Bible Gateway as an aid, it seemed that there were four sections of teaching on the kingdom.

 - The first is from Matthew 3: 2 to 8: 12.

 - The second is from 9: 35 to 13: 52.

-- The third block of teachings is 13: 53 to the end of the gospel.
+- The third block of teachings is 13: 53 to Holy Week.